tjdunklee/personal-site/src/work/nature-valley.md

 ---

 When I was initially asked to build out twenty-two different sites for Nature Valley in Europe, I thought to myself, "There has to be a better way."
 Building out that many different sites in WordPress would create a maintenance nightmare for everybody involved.
-Not only would you need to keep you custom theme up-to-date, you would also be constantly updating any plugins you chose to use.
+Not only would you need to keep your custom theme up-to-date, you would also be constantly updating any plugins you chose to use.
 After some research, I was happy to find a solution.

 The solution I chose to use is WordPress Multisite.
 I always knew that Multisite existed, but I never quite understood when I would use it.
 All that changed though when I started to see if it would fit my requirements for the Nature Valley Europe build.
 The following features made the decision easy to go with Multisite: